2024 Portuguese legislative election: Fall of the previous government

 On 7 November 2023, the Public Security Police and the Public Prosecutor's office carried out a series of searches at the official residence of the Prime Minister and other ministries, leading to the arrest of the Prime Minister's chief of staff.
 Costa was named as a suspect in a corruption case involving the awarding of contracts for the lithium and hydrogen businesses, but denied any wrongdoing.
 He met President Marcelo Rebelo de Sousa in the Presidential Palace and announced his resignation shortly after, stating that he would not run for re-election.

 The President heard all parties after Costa's resignation.
 The Socialist Party proposed a new cabinet led by President of the Assembly of the Republic Augusto Santos Silva, Governor of the Bank of Portugal Mário Centeno or by former minister António Vitorino, that would last until the end of the government's term in 2026, while all opposition parties, except PAN, supported an early election.
-The President has the power to dissolve the Assembly of the Republic at their discretion; they are not required to do so when a prime minister resigns.
-President Marcelo Rebelo de Sousa, after meeting with the Council of State, dissolved the assembly and called an early election for 10 March 2024.
+The President has the power to dissolve the Assembly of the Republic at his discretion; he is not required to do so when a prime minister resigns.
+President Marcelo Rebelo de Sousa, after meeting with the Council of State, dissolved the assembly and called an early election.

 The Prime Minister's resignation was not made official immediately; it was postponed until 8 December 2023, so that the State Budget for 2024 could be approved by parliament.
 It was the first time a single party majority government did not complete its full term in democratic Portugal.